Command Palette

 Government pushback, surveillance fears and questions about impact

-The White House largely dismissed the demonstrations, with a spokesperson deriding them as “Trump Derangement Therapy Sessions” that matter only to the media motherjones.
-At the same time, federal and state authorities took visible steps to prepare: the Justice Department highlighted recent terrorism‑related convictions tied to a shooting at a Texas immigration detention center, while some Republican governors, including Texas’s Greg Abbott, ordered or signaled National Guard deployments around previous No Kings events abcnews +1.
-Civil‑liberties groups warned that expanded surveillance — from drones to facial recognition tools — risked chilling lawful dissent ash.
+The White House largely dismissed the demonstrations, with a spokesperson deriding them as “Trump Derangement Therapy Sessions” that matter only to the media abcnews.
+At the same time, federal and state authorities took visible steps to prepare: the Justice Department highlighted recent terrorism‑related convictions tied to a shooting at a Texas immigration detention center, while some Republican governors, including Texas’s Greg Abbott, ordered or signaled National Guard deployments around previous No Kings events theconversation +1.
+Civil‑liberties groups warned that expanded surveillance — from drones to facial recognition tools — risked chilling lawful dissent wagingnonviolence.

 The Bigger Picture